num-codex/num-knoten/README.md

 ### Setup the Environment

-Please be aware of the nginx setup stated in section [Setup nginx](#setup-nginx).
+Please be aware of the nginx setup described in section [Setup nginx](#setup-nginx).
+You can also disable provided nginx reverse proxy setup at all (or substitute with your own).
+Be aware, that by default all ports to the different interfaces are only exposed to localhost.
+(Compare regarding `docker-compose.yml` manifests)

 `$ sh 00_setup-project-environment.sh <user> <password>`

-This script generates a self-singed certificate for the node nginx and sets up one user to the basic auth access from outside localhost.
+This script generates a self-signed certificate for the node nginx and sets up one user to the basic auth access from outside localhost.
-You can add more users later (see the [Setup nginx](#setup-nginx) section below).
+You can add more users or use your own certificate (see the [Setup nginx](#setup-nginx) section below).

+Note: Please be aware that the selfsigned certificate needs a browser like Firefox that allows to bypass security warnings regarding invalid certificates.

 ### Start Environment